aziz52/angular-starter-kit/README.md

 1. Reduce your initial project setup time by 80%
 2. Created based on proven standards and learnings while working on different projects
 3. Ready to integrate with any backend API via data service implementation
-4. Prebuilt support for Husky hooks for commits and push scenarios which prevents bad git commits and push
+4. Prebuilt support for Husky hooks for commits and push scenarios which prevents bad git commits and push.
+5. Added global error handler service to catch the client side error along with the API errors.
+6. Added Material to the project and used mat-spinner to show loader symbol when making an API call.

 ## Development server